lechmazur/pgg_bench/README.md

 ---
 ### **Strip Plot: Absolute Contributions**
 ![Strip Plot: Absolute Contributions](/images/strip_contribution_abs_by_model.png)
 Jittered dot plot of how many tokens (absolute) each seat contributed in a single round.
 DeepSeek R1 clusters near lower values, suggesting a more conservative approach.
-Models display a preference even numbers like 5, 10, 15, and 20 tokens.
+Models display a preference for even numbers like 5, 10, 15, and 20 tokens.

 ---
 ### **Aggregate Punishment Fraction by Round**